 I feel very comfortable working with multidisciplinary research groups.
 For example, I have worked with biologists during a research about ants behavior and their exploration techniques (I have two conference articles in this area, entitled: Following an Ant’s path by a Mobile Robot and Harvest activity and Termal threshold of Acromyrmex Lobicornis ant), and with bioengineers and psychologists during my work with Human Machine Interfaces.
 I have been working with psychologists because we were studying how the biofeedback is related with the cognitive process of individuals that present some kind of physical disability.

-Additionally, I’m starting collaboration research with the following Professors and Researchers: Giulio Reina (Università de Salento, Italy), Karl Iagnemma (MIT, USA), José Guivant (University of New South Wales, Australia) and Miguel Torres-Torriti (Pontificia Universidad Católica de Chile).
+Additionally, I’m starting collaboration research with the following Professors and Researchers: Giulio Reina (Università de Salento, Italy), George Kantor (RI-CMU, USA), José Guivant (University of New South Wales, Australia) and Miguel Torres-Torriti (Pontificia Universidad Católica de Chile).
 I also maintain active collaboration with Argentina, Brazil and Portugal.